 A Settlement AGREEMENT is a binding contract between the employer and employee agreeing the terms on which they part company and compromising (settling) any claim under Act of Parliament (a statutory claim) or under the employees Staff contract that might be made to an employment tribunal or court.

 WHY IS A SETTLEMENT AGREEMENT NECESSARY IN REDUNDANCY SITUATIONS?

 Without it the employee can go to an employment tribunal (they used to be called industrial tribunals) and for both parties that can be expensive, time consuming and uncertain.

 WHAT TERMS DOES A SETTLEMENT AGREEMENT HAVE TO CONTAIN?

 A severance AGREEMENT is only valid if it is:

 - Tailored to the individual case with details of the claim that might be made and the employee must be advised on the Settlement AGREEMENT by a relevant independent advisor.
 Samble Burton & Worth of Burton on Trent and Irvings solicitors of Derby are independent lawyers and relevant independent advisors.

 LEGAL ADVICE- WHY DO I NEED A SOLICITOR?

-The severance agreement is not valid unless you have had legal advice from an independent relevant advisor such as Samble Burton & Worth Burton on Trent and Irvings solicitors Derby.
+The Settlement agreement is not valid unless you have had legal advice from an independent relevant advisor such as Samble Burton & Worth Burton on Trent and Irvings solicitors Derby.

 HOW MUCH WILL IT COST ME TO SEEK LEGAL ADVICE?